 Reducing the Environmental Impact of Our Operations

 We're committed to reducing the environmental impact of our operations through energy efficiency, waste reduction, and resource conservation.
 Our dedicated team of environmental, health, and safety experts and facility managers works closely with individual sites to manage environmental risk.
 Our precautionary approach is based on a risk assessment process that identifies, assesses, and mitigates environmental risk throughout our operations and supply chain.
-In the U.S. and Sweden, we have environmental management systems registered to ISO 14001, and are considering additional registrations worldwide.

 Enhancing the Sustainability of Our Foam Recycling Process

 No one likes a broken piece of equipment arriving in the mail, but with the insulation required to protect our materials, packaging foam is needed to ensure safe delivery.
 Much of it is reused, but the rest needs to be recycled.
 Previously, it was picked up and hauled off or salvaged, but this was costly, both in terms of money and from an environmental perspective due to the amplified truck emissions.